CatraProto/docs/index.md

 # Getting started
 ## Retrieving API credentials
-In order to interact with the API, we will need a combination of api_id and api_hash which can be retrieved by logging-in on my.telegram.org.
+In order to interact with the API, we will need a combination of api_id and api_hash which can be retrieved by logging-in to my.telegram.org.
 **Never share these credentials with anyone.**

 More information can be found [here](app_configuration.md)